-The Michigan Condominium Act, MCL 559.101 et seq., provides that a condominium association may foreclose its lien for unpaid assessments, together with interest on such sums, collection and late charges, any advances made by the association of co-owners for taxes or other liens to protect its lien, attorney fees, and fines in accordance with the condominium documents.
-The foreclosure process is by the same methods as permitted for in mortgage foreclosures in the State of Michigan.
+The Michigan Condominium Act, MCL 559.101 et seq., provides that a condominium association may foreclose its lien for unpaid assessments, together with interest, collection and late fees, advances made by the association for taxes or other liens to protect its lien, attorney fees, and fines in accordance with the condominium documents.
+Condominium associations are also granted the right to foreclose a lien by advertisement or judicially pursuant to MCL 559.208(1) which provides in part: “The lien may be foreclosed by an action or by advertisement by the association of co-owners in the name of the condominium project on behalf of the other co-owners.”
+The foreclosure process for condominium associations is the same as the process for mortgage foreclosures in the State of Michigan.
 MCL 559.208(2).

 Foreclosure by Advertisement

 Foreclosure by advertisement is the process by which an association forecloses its lien by publishing a notice in the local newspaper for a certain period of time prior to sale (i.e., advertising the sale), instead of obtaining a court order prior to the foreclosure sale.
 The statute governing foreclosure by advertisement is MCL 600.3201 et seq.